When it comes to the future, making sure your business plan matches future trends and growth areas makes sense.

-Obviously, the simplest recipe for success is to just do something you love.
-But what if you don’t know what that is yet?
-To make sure you have all the information you need we’ve looked at the latest research from BNP Paribas Market Leaders and from the Office of National Statistics to identify the business sectors set to boom in 2020 and beyond.
+Obviously, the simplest recipe for success is to do what you love.
+But what if you don’t know what that is?
+To make sure you have all the information you need we have analysed the latest research from BNP Paribas Market Leaders and from the Office of National Statistics to identify the business sectors set to boom in the coming years.

 1. The sciences

-No surprise then that the sector which includes sciences has for 3 consecutive years grown in terms of new businesses and is set to more than double in size in the next 20 years.
+It is no surprise that the UK’s scientific sector has for grown for 3 consecutive years in terms of new businesses and is predicted to more than double in size in the next 20 years.
 We anticipate continued growth in renewable technologies, pharmaceuticals and efforts to address environmental impacts of technology.

-If you’ve got aspirations to enter this field be prepared for some healthy competition as inspirational activists like Greta Thunberg have inspired a whole generation of would-be scientists eager to fill the roles that could one day deliver us from disaster.
+If you have aspirations to enter this field be prepared for some healthy competition, as inspirational activists like Greta Thunberg have inspired a whole generation of would-be scientists eager to contribute to the next scientific breakthrough.

-Don’t worry though: climate change isn’t going anywhere (wait… do worry) and since the U.K. recently voted unanimously to legislate for net-zero emissions by 2050, there’ll be plenty of opportunities to make a difference.
+Climate change alone is likely to be a generational issue and as the UK voted unanimously to legislate for net-zero emissions by 2050, there’ll be plenty of opportunities to make a difference.

 If anything this sector is growing too fast with auditors, KPMG and IT outsourcers, Harvey Nash finding that 65% of 3000 technology leaders recently surveyed cited hiring challenges as a boundary to productivity.